 We have come a long way in recent years when it comes to creating fairness in the workplace and this is something that we should all be applying.
-In recent years, there has been a drive for equality and diversity for employees and this has resulted in topics such as intercultural communication, unconscious bias and generational diversity becoming popular training programs to provide for employees.
+In recent years, there has been a drive for equality and diversity for employees and this has resulted in topics such as intercultural communication, unconscious bias, and generational diversity becoming popular training programs to provide for employees.
 But what about inclusive leadership?
 What does it mean and why is it so important for your business?
-And how can we improve including practices in the workplace?
+And how can we improve practices in the workplace?

 What is Inclusive Leadership?

-Rather than focusing only on equality and diversity, there is now a realization that we should also make sure that every employee feels that they have a voice, can fully be themselves when working, does not face any unfair obstacles in their work, and has fair access to the same tools and opportunities as their colleagues.
+Rather than focusing only on equality and diversity, there is now a realization that we should also make sure that every employee feels that they have a voice, can fully be themselves when working, do not face any unfair obstacles in their work, and has fair access to the same tools and opportunities as their colleagues.

 To give a scenario.
-Imagine in a work meeting, a lady whom we can call Jane, is always quiet and never speaks up in work and seems somewhat introverted.
+Imagine in a work meeting, a lady whom we can call Jane, is always quiet and never speaks up in work, and seems somewhat introverted.
 With an inclusive leadership style, we, as the leader, can look at ways to try and make Jane feel more included and to evaluate if there are needs that we are missing.

 1. Develop Your Own Cultural Intelligence

-Our workplaces are continually becoming more varied in terms of cultural diversity and this means a much greater range of skills, experiences and knowledge and it has proven to be a great benefit to many businesses.
+Our workplaces are continually becoming more varied in terms of cultural diversity and this means a much greater range of skills, experiences, and knowledge and it has proven to be a great benefit to many businesses.